LLNL/Silo/docs/intro.md

 Mesh
 : A discretization of a computational *domain* over which variables (fields) are defined.
   A mesh is a collection of *points* (aka *nodes*) optionally knitted together to form a network of higher dimensional primitive shapes (aka *elements*) via enumeration (explicit or implicit) of nodal *connectivities*.

   Practically speaking, a mesh consists of a list of nodes with coordinates and, optionally, one or more list(s) of elements, where each element is defined either directly in terms of the nodes or indirectly in terms of other elements which are ultimately defined in terms of the nodes.

   A mesh supports two notions of *dimension*.
   One is its *geometric* (or spatial) dimension and the other is its *parametric* (or topological) dimension.
   For example, the path of a rocket going into orbit around the Earth has three geometric dimensions (e.g. latitude, longitude and elevation).
-  However, in *parametric* terms, that path is really just a one dimensional *curve*.
+  However, in *parametric* terms, that path is really just a one dimensional mesh (e.g. a curve).

 Node
 : A mathematical point.